-In January 2004 I retired from full time work as an engineer in the film and TV industry.
+In 2004 I retired from full time work as an engineer in the film and TV industry.
 Since then I have had the time to develop my life long interest in making guitars and similar musical instruments.
-I currently make around eight instruments a year as well as carrying out repairs and customizations.
+I currently make around six instruments a year in my workshop in Ditchling as well as carrying out repairs and customizations.

 1998 – 2004 Double Negative